-Not only is it a convenient place to eat, but there’s also several LEGOLAND characters (like Adventurers, Pirates, Royalty, Jesters and Knights) who appear as part of the entertainment.
+Not only is it a convenient place to eat, but there are also several LEGOLAND characters (like Adventurers, Pirates, Royalty, Jesters, and Knights) who appear as part of the entertainment.

 Kids will love being able to sing and dance with their favorite characters!